 And here’s a peek at our side porch:

 That little door next to the main door is the old milk crate delivery – isn’t that cool?!
 It’s painted shut, but I love the old charm of it.
 (And hopefully keeping it makes up for us getting rid of the mail slot, right?!)

 This door was also previously red, and the paint job was just SO BAD.

 And that blue trim, eek!
 I’d blocked that from my memory!

 I painted over that a long time ago but didn’t get to the door till this summer.
-I’ll share more about painting the door in another blog post (and about how we’ve revamped this not so cute hallway!), but today let’s focus on the pretty new hardware!
+You can read more about painting the exterior door and the small entryway makeover in other blog posts, but today let’s focus on the pretty new hardware!